Dashboard & Desktop

 Esc | Close drawer or overlay |

 Absent-Kicker toasts.
 A session-local registry of run_ids you kicked off diffs against each poll; if a run you started shows up while you're on a different page, a toast links you back to /approvals/{run_id}.
-Runs other operators started get only the badge — no noise for work you didn't trigger.
+Runs other operators started get only the badge, so there is no noise for work you didn't trigger.

 The queue is backed by a new /api/approvals/* router that calls services.execution.resume_run_sync in-process, so approvals always resume in the same daemon that hosts the paused run.